boshyxd/HWIDInspector/README.md

 - Revert Changes: restores the previous MachineGuid and HwProfileGuid from this session.
 - Restart as Admin: relaunches the app elevated to allow changes.
 - Refresh Info: reloads and displays current values from the system.
+- Spoof primary adapter MAC: enable the checkbox to also set a locally-administered MAC derived from the input GUID and restart the adapter.
+Network may briefly drop.

 ## UI Overview